AlexisLulin/ING5-BigData/README.md

-LAB 01 was done in group of 1.
+LAB 01 was done in a group of 1.